entel-me/entel/pull_request_template.md

 ## Proposed changes

-Please describe your changes here to communicate to the maintainers why we should accept this pull request.
+Please describe your changes here.
 If it fixes a bug or resolves a feature request, be sure to link to that issue.
 If your feature changes current behavior, please argue why your solution is better or start a discussion.

 ## Types of changes